-When I ask a student who has been in piano lessons for three years how many beats a half note gets and the say “a half” I feel like turning in my membership card to the planet earth.
+When I ask a student who has been in piano lessons for three years how many beats a half note gets and they say “a half” I feel like turning in my membership card to the planet Earth.

 It is soooo discouraging.
 Ugg!
 I feel like such a nag.